 You might have

 The bulk of the paragraph said absolutely nothing.
-Using a fraction of those words, the examples on the right illustrate how concise writing can pack in a lot of information, without needlessly overwhelming the reader.
+Using a fraction of those words, news-style writing writing can pack in a lot of information without needlessly overwhelming the reader.

 Does “since” mean “because” (in which case Mayor Smith is praiseworthy) or “after” (in which case he’s just lucky)?